 Mailing list activation involves providing information about the source of a particular mailing list.
 These sources can be opt-in subscribers from a website, addresses from business cards or addresses imported from a different mailing service.

 Practice good mailing list hygiene

-What is counted as a permission to send bulk email?
+What counts as permission to send bulk emails?

 Having access to a specific mailing list and permission to send marketing emails to those addresses are two different things.
 More simply, just because a marketer has an email list, it does not mean that they are allowed to send promotional emails to those addresses.
 To create a successful bulk email list, business owners and other marketing experts ought to seek permission from their subscribers ahead of sending any email marketing campaigns to them.
 Asking for permission is not only courteous but a requirement when working with SendPulse.

 Marketers should refrain from assuming permission.
 Instead, they should confirm the same when they are in doubt.
 Moreover, they should use best practices when acquiring and managing their lists.
 For instance, businesses should never use third-party lists.
 This provision means that renting or purchasing email lists is a no-no. The email list is to be collected by yourself.
 Now, to manage a list effectively, it is vital for a marketer to use a single list rather than maintaining several lists on their SendPulse account.
 It is also necessary for marketers to keep their permission status “fresh” by engaging their customers regularly.

 Furthermore, all inactive subscribers should either be re-engaged or removed from the lists entirely.
 It is also essential to ensure that subscribers update their profiles by providing a link for doing the same in the marketing emails.
 All recipients should be able to update their subscription preferences and personal info.

 To be sure about “permission to send,” marketers should also implement double opt-in.
 Here, people have to confirm their registration by email before they are included in a marketer’s list of subscribers.

 Learn more about what is considered permission by checking out this page on our site.